 - Delivering the highest quality, multidisciplinary clinical care to cancer patients

-That would not be possible, he says, without grants from the National Institutes of Health (NIH) and the UCI Anti-Cancer Challenge, which helped pave the way for his decade-plus research efforts to identify genes that are activated in cancer and to develop ways to prevent those genes from sending signals that spur the disease.
+That would not be possible, he says, without grants from the National Institutes of Health (NIH) and the UCI Anti-Cancer Challenge, which helped pave the way for his decade-plus research effort to identify genes that are activated in cancer and to develop ways to prevent those genes from sending signals that spur the disease.

 Such breakthroughs are possible because of UC Irvine's deep expertise in biology, mathematics, chemistry and other research areas, which the National Cancer Institute (NCI) recognized with a $10 million, five-year grant.
 That resulted in the creation of the UCI Center for Cancer Systems Biology, one of only 13 centers nationwide to join the NCI’s Cancer Systems Biology Consortium.